Evaliu29/Cloud-computing-big-data-project/README.md

 # Cloud-computing-big-data-project
-This is a cloud computing project implemented by AWS services.
+This is a cloud computing project implemented based on AWS services.
-A web extension to record and share notes
+A web extension to record and save web information by right click.